brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 27 bht.md

 # Ephesians 5:27 Commentary Help Text

 ## BHT:
-The purpose of Christ is to present the church as a holy and blameless bride, a church filled with honor and splendor, without any stains or defects.
-This presentation of the church is not just a future event at the Lord's coming, but it is ongoing in this life as well.
-Christ adorns the church with holiness, adorning it with internal glory that shines forth outwardly.
-The goal of this presentation is for the church to live in a holy and unblamable manner before God, free from all spots and blemishes of sin.
+In his agency, Christ Himself prepares the Church for her bridal with Him.
+The Church, as His glorious bride, is to be presented without any spot, wrinkle, or blemish, but rather in a state of holiness and blamelessness.
+This presentation refers to a future event, symbolizing the marriage between Christ and His Church, where she will be adorned with pure radiance, reflecting her internal holiness and shining forth His glory.

 ## Choicest Commentary Quotes:
 ### Henry Alford: